ingkebil/development/conda/conda_conventions.md

       - timestamp: %y%m%d %H%M%S.
       - logical_name: Whatever makes sense.
       - signature: Something to show who created the environment.
 Use the two- or three letter name acronyms assigned to you.
-- List your production environment and dependent processes at the bottom of this page.

 ## Move environments from devel to prod